Have Diabetes and Enrolling in Medicare? Start Here

 - Part A covers primarily inpatient hospital and skilled nursing facility services.

-- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some CGMs.
+- Part B covers primarily physician and outpatient hospital services, as well as equipment like insulin pumps, test strips and some continuous glucose monitors (CGMs).
 It also covers the insulin used via tubed insulin pumps.

 - Part C is offered by private insurance companies and covers the same benefits as Part A and B, plus many offer drug coverage, similar to Part D

-- Part D covers prescription drugs that you typically obtain at a pharmacy – like your insulin if taken via pens, syringes, or a tubeless insulin pump – and may also cover disposable insulin “patch pumps” (like the Omnipod).
-New in 2021 (enroll before December 7, 2020 for coverage) is the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans (be sure to select “insulin savings” in the Medicare coverage search tool to find eligible plans).
+- Part D covers prescription drugs that you typically obtain at a pharmacy—like your insulin if taken via pens, syringes, or a tubeless insulin pump—and may also cover disposable insulin “patch pumps” (like the Omnipod).
+New in 2021 was the Medicare Part D Senior Savings Program, which caps the monthly cost of insulin taken via pens or syringes at $35 on select plans.

 Finding the best plan, step-by-step